What can better transportation options mean for your health?

 Last week, sadly, two tragic deaths represented unfortunate, but predictable firsts in transportation.
 They are also reminders that despite the very real potential benefits of new technology, operating large metal objects at high speeds is an inherently dangerous activity, and public safety is best served by reducing people’s exposure to the risk—which means designing urban… Read more »

-Just as there are two Americas, there are two types of cyclists.
+[quote_right][feature_box title=”TDM TAKEAWAY” title_color=”fff” header_color=”369″]As cycling becomes more mainstream, the image of cyclists is changing as well.
+We need to promote this new and better image.[/feature_box][/quote_right] Just as there are two Americas, there are two types of cyclists.
 First, there are the Cyclists with a capital “C,” clad in Lycra and obsessed with speed.
-These cyclists probably spent upwards of $1,000 on a bike, are often male, and everything about them signals that cycling is not for mere mortals.
-These adrenaline… Read more »
+These… Read more »

-The only transportation demand management (TDM) program for public school faculty and staff in the U.S. has been created in Arlington County, Virginia.
-The program, called “ATP Schools,” is being administered by Arlington Transportation Partners (ATP), the employer-outreach arm of Arlington County Commuter Services.
-Funded by a grant from Virginia’s Department of Rail and Public… Read more »
+[quote_right][feature_box title=”TDM TAKEAWAY” title_color=”fff” header_color=”369″]School systems, whose faculty and staff take many single-occupancy car trips, are a large untapped market for TDM services. [/feature_box][/quote_right] The only transportation demand management (TDM) program for public school faculty and staff in the U.S. has been created in Arlington County, Virginia.
+The program, called “ATP Schools,” is being administered by… Read more »

-A staple of every household’s week is a trip to the supermarket.
-Maybe you jump in your car for a 10-minute drive, or get on a bus or metro or your bike for a short ride.
-You likely don’t think much about this trip because it’s straightforward, simple.
-But in Baltimore, more than 73,000 people… Read more »
+[feature_box title=”TDM TAKEAWAY” title_color=”fff” header_color=”369″]Public transportation needs to play a bigger role in connecting people to healthier, non-fattening foods found at supermarkets.[/feature_box] A staple of every household’s week is a trip to the supermarket.
+Maybe you jump in your car for a 10-minute drive, or get on a bus or metro or your bike for… Read more »

-Five cities, five years to make a difference in their community’s health.
+[quote_right][feature_box title=”TDM TAKEAWAY” title_color=”fff” header_color=”369″]Bringing public transportation to smaller communities would greatly improve health.
+We just have to make it happen.[/feature_box][/quote_right] Five cities, five years to make a difference in their community’s health.
 That’s the challenge presented by the non-profit Health Initiative Coordinating Council (HICCup) and its Way to Wellville program.
-Founded in 2013 by prolific angel investor Esther Dyson, HICCup looks at common barriers to good health, such as poverty and education, but also questions… Read more »
+Founded in 2013 by… Read more »

 The Lincoln Memorial has the highest percentage of “casual riders” – typically assumed to be tourists who rent on the fly – on Washington D.C.’s Capital Bikeshare system., at 82.3 percent.
 We’ve never really had a view of how people are moving around the region on bicycle before CaBi came along and opened up its ridership… Read more »